Hemnaath304/VoiceCommandsforGaming/README.md

 ○	Forcommandsrelatedtotheshootinggame("shoot,""jump,""reload"), the system acknowledges the command with a suitable response.

 ○	For stone-paper-scissors commands, the system randomly selects a computermoveanddeterminesthewinnerbasedontheclassicgame rules.
+InputFormat:
+●	AZIPfileuploadedbytheuser.
+●	TheZIPfilecontainsfoldersandsubfolderswithaudiofilesinside.
+●	Audiofilesarein`.wav`or`.mp3`format(MP3filesareconverted automatically).

+OutputFormat:
+●	Aplaintextfile(`output.txt`)saved todisk.
+●	Thefilecontains:
+○	Audiofilenameprocessed.
+○	Recognizedcommandorerrormessage.
+○	Gamemovesandwinnerforstone-paper-scissorscommands.
+○	Messagesforinvalidorignored commands.

+TestingandValidation:
+●	Testedwithavarietyofaudiofilesinnestedfolderstructures.
+●	VerifiedMP3toWAVconversionworkscorrectly.
+●	Confirmedspeechrecognitionaccuracywithclearaudiosamples.
+●	Validatedgamelogicbysimulatingmultiplerandomcommandinputs.
+●	Handledunrecognizedorinvalidcommandsgracefullybyignoringthem.

+Conclusion:
+This project successfully demonstrates the integration of speech recognition technology withsimplegaming mechanicsto createavoice-controlled interactivegamingsystem.
+By processing audio files containing spoken commands, the system effectively recognizes valid game inputs and executes corresponding actions such as shooting, jumping, reloading, and playing stone-paper-scissors.
+Handling various audio formats withinnested folder structures and filtering irrelevant commands enhances its robustness and usability.
+The voice-command gaming approach not only enriches user experience by providing hands-free interactionbut also opens upopportunities for greater accessibilityin gaming.
+This foundation can be extended to more complex games and advanced voice control features, paving the way for innovative, natural user interfaces in the gaming industry.

 6. OutputGeneration:
 Resultsfromthecommandrecognitionandgameplayare logged intoanoutput text file(output.txt)including theaudio file name, recognized command, game moves, and outcomes.